Higher congruence companion forms: Toolkit

 We expand on this: Suppose we are given a `nice' profinite group $\Gamma$, and a continuous representation $\overline\rho:\Gamma\longrightarrow GL_2(\pmb{k})$.
 If $\mathcal{D}$ is a deformation condition for $\overline\rho$ then there is a complete local Noetherian $W$-algebra $R$ with residue field $\pmb{k}$ and a lifting $\rho:\Gamma\longrightarrow GL_2(R)$ in $\mathcal{D}$ with the following property: If $\rho':\Gamma\longrightarrow GL_2(A)$ is a lifting of $\overline\rho$ in $\mathcal{D}$ then there is a morphism $R\longrightarrow A$ which gives, on composition with $\rho$, a representation strictly equivalent to $\rho'$.
 In addition, we require that the morphism above is unique when $A$ is the ring of dual numbers $\pmb{k}[\epsilon]/(\epsilon^2)$.
 If the projective image of $\overline\rho$ has trivial centralizer then $R$, together with $\rho$, represents the functor that assigns type $\mathcal{D}$ deformations to a coefficient ring.
 We shall use the natural identification of the tangent space $\mathbf{t}_\mathcal{D}$ with a subspace of $H^1(\Gamma, \Ad\overline\rho)$ (and as a subspace of $H^1(\Gamma, \Ad^0 \overline\rho)$ when considering deformations with a fixed determinant).
 The (uni)versal deformation ring $R$ then has a presentation $W[[T_1,\ldots ,T_n]]/J$ where $n=\D_{\pmb{k}}\mathbf{t}_\mathcal{D}$.
 We will be particularly interested in smooth deformation conditions (so the ideal of relations $J$ will be (0)).

 As hinted in the beginning of this section, the method we use for constructing smooth global deformation conditions depends upon being able to find local (uni)versal deformation rings smooth in a large number of variables.
-It will be convenient to make the following definition: \begin{df} Let $F$ be a local field and let $\overline\rho:G_F\longrightarrow GL_2(\pmb{k})$ be a residual representation. \begin{enumerate} \item[(a)] We call a deformation condition for $\overline\rho$ with fixed determinant \textit{substantial} if it is smooth and its tangent space $\mathbf{t}$ satisfies the inequality
+It will be convenient to make the following definition: \begin{df} Let $F$ be a local field and let $\overline\rho:G_F\longrightarrow GL_2(\pmb{k})$ be a residual representation.